BurnyCoder/auto-picbreeder/README.md

 MIT

 ## Todo
-- when evolving, also show currently evolved image
+- when evolving, also show currently evolved image to the LLM
-- memory for LLMs in sessions using openai assistants api
+- memory for LLMs in sessions
 - give llm permission to stop evolving
 - save those autoselected by AI with a flag
 - menu where you race against ai and random selection